The Bankrate promise

 Whether you’re a college student or a parent of a college student, federal and private student loans are available to help fund education.
 It’s usually best to use federal student loans to meet your financing needs, but there are some instances where it can be worthwhile to consider private loans.

-Take your time examining all of your options and how they might affect you now and in the future so you can make the best financial decision for you.
+Take your time examining all of your options, looking at the differences between private and federal student loans, and how they might affect you now and in the future so you can make the best financial decision for you.

 Frequently asked questions